Domestic Violence - a guide for victims and witnesses

 The defendant will be given a date to attend court.
 The defendant may be released to attend court or be remanded in custody.

 The court will then decide if the defendant can be given bail (with or without conditions) or should remain in custody.
-After appearing in court, the defendant will be asked if he admits the offence (pleads guilty) or denies the offence (pleads not guilty).
+After appearing in court, the defendant will be asked if they admit the offence (plead guilty) or deny the offence (plead not guilty).
 Depending on the nature of the charge and the seriousness of the case, it will be heard at either a magistrates' court or the Crown Court.

 If the defendant has pleaded guilty, the case may be put off to another date for reports to be prepared by the Probation Service or it may be dealt with there and then.
 If the defendant has pleaded not guilty, a trial date will be set.
 At the trial, evidence will be heard by the court.
 Witnesses will need to come to court to give their evidence in person, although in some cases evidence can be read out.
 The defendant will be found guilty if the magistrates or jury are sure that the defendant committed the offence.